Fast View Synthesis of Casual Videos with Soup-of-Planes

 \subsection{Visual Comparisons on the DAVIS Datatset}

-The videos generated from the NVIDIA dataset~\cite{gao2021dynerf} is different from an in-the-wild video.
-Therefore, we select several videos from the DAVIS Dataset~\cite{davis} to validate our algorithm in real-world scenarios.
+The videos generated from the NVIDIA dataset~\cite{gao2021dynerf} are different from an in-the-wild video.
+Thus, we select several videos from the DAVIS dataset~\cite{davis} to validate our algorithm in real-world scenarios.
 For a fair comparison, we use the same video depth and pose estimation from our preprocessing step for DynIBaR and then run DynIBaR with their officially released code~\cite{dynibar}.
-We show the results in Fig.~\ref{fig:davis_visual}.
-Although DynIBaR can synthesize better details with neural rendering in the first example, it introduces blurriness by aggregating information from local frames and yields noticeable artifacts in other three examples.
+In Fig.~\ref{fig:davis_visual}, although DynIBaR can synthesize better details with neural rendering in the first example, it introduces blurriness by aggregating information from local frames and yields noticeable artifacts in the other four examples.
 In contrast, our method maintains a static scene representation and obtains comparable quality to DynIBaR in the first example while being significantly faster to train and render.